kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

     if_exists: replace
 ```

-## Load an SQL table with credentials, a database connection, and applies a SQL query to the table
+## Load a SQL table with credentials and a database connection, and apply a SQL query to the table

 ```yaml